 The standard mercury solution (Hg at 1000 ppm, AAS grade) was purchased from Merck.
 0.1 M acetate buffer pH=4.5 was used as an indifferent electrolyte.
-All solutions were prepared using deionized water.
+All solutions were prepared using distilled water.
 The material was characterized using Transmission Electron Microscopy (TEM) and Energy-Dispersive X-ray Spectroscopy (EDS).
-A JEOL JEM-2100 electron microscope was used to acquire transmission electron microscopy (TEM) images.
+For the acquisition of transmission electron microscopy (TEM) images, a JEOL JEM-2100 electron microscope was used.
 The PalmSens4 (potentiostat-galvanostat) was employed to carry out electrochemical experiments.

-2.2 Preparation of reduced graphene oxide (rGO)
+2.2 Preparation of graphene oxide (GO)

 Graphene oxide was synthesized through the modified Hummer method by combining 1.5 g of graphene, 1.5 g of sodium nitrate (NaNO3), and 69 ml of sulfuric acid (H2SO4) in a 500 ml beaker.
 The mixture was stirred until homogeneous, and the beaker was then placed in an ice-water bath.
 After 15 minutes, 9 g of potassium permanganate (KMnO4) was added gradually, and the mixture was stirred for 1 hour at room temperature.
-The beaker was then returned to the ice-water bath, and 100 ml of deionized water was added before heating at 90°C for 1 hour.
-Afterward, 300 ml of deionized water and 10 ml of 30% hydrogen peroxide (H2O2) were mixed in, and the solution was sonicated for 30 minutes at 25°C. The solution was then centrifuged, rinsed with 10% hydrochloric acid and deionized water, and dried at 40°C for 24 hours before being stored in a dry container, (Mnyipika et al., 2021).
+The beaker was then returned to the ice-water bath, and 100 ml of distilled water was added before heating at 90°C for 1 hour.
+Afterward, 300 ml of distilled water and 10 ml of 30% hydrogen peroxide (H2O2) were mixed in, and the solution was sonicated for 30 minutes at 25°C. The solution was then centrifuged, rinsed with 10% hydrochloric acid and distilled water, and dried at 40°C for 24 hours before being stored in a dry container, (Mnyipika et al., 2021).